 Because we know diets are dangerous (and oftentimes backfire into disordered eating and related weight gain), our program is leading the nation in moving away from restrictive dieting practices that fail 95% of the time.
 Our approach teaches kids to get back to healthy “intuitive eating” practices and to fall in love with healthy consistent movement so that their bodies can return to, and then maintain, their ideal body weight.

-Our healthy weight loss program works with kids and their families to battle childhood obesity in a safe and FUN way.
+Our no-diet program works with kids and their families to battle childhood overeating in a safe and FUN way.
 Families are invited to take advantage of one, two, or all three of our program components: emotional, nutritional, and/or movement.

 Children and teens affected by food and weight issues may also experience emotional issues that are uniquely connected to their eating behaviors.
 Like adults, some children eat excessively in response to stress and boredom.
 Therapy is a safe place for kids to explore these issues and better understand how to cope with their feelings without the use of food.
 Family members, such as parents and siblings, are often an integral part of this process.